magma-labs/BrightCoders/module-01/week-01/README.md

-# WEEEK 01: The product development workflow
+# WEEK 01: The product development workflow

  During this week you will be introduced to the product development workflow and will start writing your first user stories.